joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 1. Reading and dissecting mathematical formulas (theory)
 2. Reading and experimenting with implementations in code (application)

-For the most people, option 2 is the best way to get started, as it will allow you to start experimenting with the material on your own.
-Then, you can pick up on the math as it becomes necessary along the way.
+For the most people, option 2 is the best way to get started, as it will allow you to start experimenting with the material on your own right away.
+Then, you can pick up on the math as it becomes necessary (and useful!) along the way.

 Python is not the only option for this stage.
 However, Python is currently the go-to language for most ML practitioners and libraries, so the resources that you come across when studying ML will likely be written in Python.

 Luckily, Python has a relatively short learning curve, and can be used to do just about anything.
 When you feel comfortable with the basics of Python, go ahead and move on to the next section.
 If you start working on the ML resources below and feel held back by your lack of Python experience, you can always return to this section for a few more days/weeks/months.

 >**Note:** You will not see any code on the exam.
 This is not a required prerequisite.
-However, the exam expects a deep understanding of ML concepts, and being able to read/write code in Python is the fastest way for most people to build that intuition.
+However, the exam expects a deep understanding of ML concepts, and being able to read, write, and understand code in Python is the fastest way for most people to build that intuition.

 ### Reccomended Python Resources